projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 security works and why it is required.

-Careful consideration should be made when evaluating using the Service OS (SOS) as the Trusted Computing Base (TCB).
+Careful consideration should be made when evaluating using the Service VM as the Trusted Computing Base (TCB).
 The Service OS may be a fairly large system running many lines of code; thus, treating it as a TCB doesn't make sense from a security perspective.
-To achieve the design purpose of "defense in depth", system security designers should always ask themselves, "What if the SOS is compromised?" and "What's the impact if this happens?"
-This HLD document discusses how to security-harden the SOS system and mitigate attacks on the SOS.
+To achieve the design purpose of "defense in depth", system security designers should always ask themselves, "What if the Service VM is compromised?" and "What's the impact if this happens?"
+This HLD document discusses how to security-harden the Service VM system and mitigate attacks on the Service VM.

 ACRN High-Level Security Architecture
 *************************************